 The college's buildings are specialised buildings and therefore it is not appropriate to value them on the basis of open market value.
 Land and buildings are included in the balance sheet at cost.
-Freehold land is not depreciated.
-Freehold buildings are depreciated over their expected useful economic life of between 20 and 60 years.
-Leasehold land and buildings are amortised over 60 years or, if shorter, the period of the lease.
+Leasehold land is not depreciated due to terms of the lease.
+Freehold buildings are depreciated over their expected useful economic life of between 20 and 60 years

 The transitional rules set out in FRS 15 Tangible Fixed Assets have been applied on implementing FRS 15.
 Accordingly the net book values at implementation have been retained.

-Certain land and other college buildings belong to the Shrewsbury Diocesan Trustees and they remain the property of the Shrewsbury Diocese.
+All land and other college buildings belong to the Shrewsbury Diocesan Trustees and they remain the property of the Shrewsbury Diocese.
 The college has adopted FRS 5 and had included these assets at their valuation as at 1 April 2001.
-The new college buildings belong to the Diocese and have been capitalised at cost.